KLH Model Five Review

 You will get a perfect and balanced sound – this speaker is worth every penny.

-With these speakers, the manufacturer gives a ten-year warranty.
+The manufacturer gives these speakers a ten-year warranty.

 Facebook Comments Box